Simspace/island/README.md

 Island
 ===

-Island borrows [vinyl](https://hackage.haskell.org/package/vinyl)'s idea of wrapping an `f` around every field, and applies it to more complex data structures than just flat records.
-Don't worry, you can use island with your existing Plain Old Algebraic Datatypes (POADs), you don't need to rewrite your codebase to use our fancy types everywhere.
+Island borrows [vinyl](https://hackage.haskell.org/package/vinyl)'s idea of wrapping an `f` around every field, and applies it to your existing Plain Old Algebraic Datatypes (POADs).
+The `f` allows you to apply the same transformation to all of your fields even if they have different types.
+Vinyl expects your fields to be next to each other in a single vinyl-style record, whereas with island your different fields can be far from each other, at different depths within your existing data model.
+For example, one of them could be the first field of a record, while another is at key `"foo"` within a `Map`, on the `Left` side of an `Either`, in the second field of this same record.

 Vinyl's `f`
 ---